7 Lessons You Can Learn from Your Tax Return

 5. Evaluate your interest payments and prioritize your debt reduction

-Because student loan interest and mortgage interest are tax-deductible, you should have records of your 2020 interest for these loans.
+Because student loan interest and mortgage interest are tax-deductible, you should always keep records of any interest you pay on these loans.
 Some students and homeowners find themselves tempted to pay these loans down aggressively, but that's not always the best use of your money.

 Both of these kinds of loans usually come with a lower interest rate than other kinds of debt you might be carrying, such as credit card debt, and credit card interest isn't deductible.
 So if you get a stimulus check or free up other income, use it to pay down debt with higher interest rates first.

-While you're thinking about debt reduction, interest rates are still low.
-See whether you can take advantage of that to refinance any loans or consolidate your personal debt.
+While you're thinking about debt reduction, evaluate your current position to see whether it might make sense to refinance any loans or consolidate your personal debt.
 Making progress in paying down your debt will also help increase your credit score.

 If you're using either Quicken or Simplifi by Quicken, be sure to connect all your financial accounts, including your credit cards and loans, so you can see all your debt in one place.
 Use Quicken's what-if loan scenarios to see where you could save the most interest with that stimulus payment.